 Here is another example of a shelf arrangement with a dusting activity and mystery bag for feeling and guessing objects to support the child’s sensitive period for touching.

 Sometimes the child will initiate activities by watching other children work with materials.
 They come up with a way to use them that makes sense to them.
-I generally do no interfere and allow to use of those materials as soon as the child is using them respectfully.
+I generally do not interfere and allow the use of those materials as soon as the child is doing it respectfully.

 For example, here the child is organizing math beads by color and length.